-- have a helmet ordinance?
+- b.
+Do you have any restrictive ordinance above that applies to children under age 14?
+If so, to what age does it apply?
+[Deduction of at approx. 10 points for such ordinance depending on details].
+Do you have a helmet ordinance?
 If so, does it have a strong liability exclusion?
-If you have a helmet ordinance that applies to adults, please repeal it before sending in this application. - c.
+If you have a helmet ordinance that applies to adults, please repeal it before sending in this application.
+No helmet ordinance - c.
 Do you have a written policy that declares cyclists are equal users of the roads?
-Do you consider every traffic lane to be a "bike lane". - d.
+Do you consider every traffic lane to be a bike lane?
+Yes, by mayor's proclamation, Apr 10, 2015 - d.
 Are you training all police officers and other law enforcement officials that bicycles are vehicles that should be driven on the roadways using the same rules as other drivers?
-Do you specifically train officers that any law requiring riding as far right as practicable DOES NOT mean riding as far to the #2 Points right as possible.
-Cyclists must move to the left to pass slower vehicles, make left turns, avoid road a. (-) hazards continue straight through an intersection with a right turn lane or where otherwise required b. (-) for safety.
-Tell how you train officers to enforce laws fairly, targeting offenses that cause accidents? c. e.
+Do you specifically train officers that any law requiring riding as far right as practicable DOES NOT mean riding as far to the right as possible.
+Cyclists must move to the left to pass slower vehicles, make left turns, avoid road hazards continue straight through an intersection with a right turn lane or where otherwise required for safety.
+Tell how you train officers to enforce laws fairly, targeting offenses that cause accidents?
+Total 17/20 We use the NHTSA police bike awareness program and "Effective Cycling" Video for training plus seminars lead by our 4 bike officers.
+Over half our officers have taken the "Cycling Knowledge Test" from the OBF website. - e.
 Do you have a program to deter "road rage" against cyclists.
-How do you deal with credible reports d.
+How do you deal with credible reports of such incidents?
+We have a register for reporting any incidents.
+Police chief & law director with the Advisory Committee developed procedures to handle any such case.